Newport Family and Child Opportunity Zone

 The Newport Family and Child Opportunity Zone (NFCOZ) is a member of a network of ten COZ sites across the state.
 COZs follow the national community schools model, creating partnerships among families, schools, and the community to coordinate comprehensive academic, social and health/wellness services for students and their families, resulting in improved educational outcomes for children.
 Opportunities for families to get involved increase family participation in their child’s school and education.
 Supportive services are provided to families on site at the school, and extended learning opportunities allow students to try new activities, learn new skills, develop social and emotional competencies, and meet new friends.

-Before and after school licensed childcare on site at Pell is available for students.
-Before school care will open at 6:30 a.m. and after school care will close at 6 p.m.
-For more information or to register click here.
+Before and after school licensed childcare on site at Pell is available for students in Kindergarten through grade 4.
+Before school care opens at 6:30 a.m. and after school care closes at 6 p.m.
+To access our online Enrollment form, click here.

 Services offered by the NFCOZ are available for all children from birth to grade four and their families residing in Newport, RI.
 Experienced youth development staff work with children to develop the skills that they need to be successful in school.
 Fun family activities and high quality and high interest before and after school programs, vacation camps, and summer leaning opportunities help students and families to become more engaged with their school.
 Engaged students have better attendance and are more motivated to succeed in school.
 Programs allow students to practice new skills and expand their learning while receiving support.
 Staff are well-versed in community resources and help families to make connections to essential services.
 A four star rated high quality licensed childcare program before and after school enables families to work or attend school knowing that their child is well taken care of.